nikfrank/react-ulpan/README.md

     - checking the answer
   - step1: rendering repeated exercises from a Dealer Component
     - using stub data for multiple exercises
-    - using a callback prop to trigger advancement
+    - advancing through exercises
-    - mocking onResult network behaviour
+    - onResult callbacks and mocking network behaviour
-  - step2: build an view level component to load exercsises and save results
+  - step2: build an view level component to load exercises and save results
+    - installing react-router into our app, placeholder another view
     - mocking our entire api in a well organized network layer
   - step3: build a view level component to CREATE / EDIT exercises
   - step4: build a view level component to READ && render results